flapjack/flapjack-diner/README.md

 Flapjack::Diner.read_timeout(300)
 ```

-If you want the old behaviour wrt returning hashes with keys as strings (they're now symbols by default) then:
+If you want the old behaviour with respect to returning hashes with keys as strings (they're now symbols by default) then:

 ```ruby
 Flapjack::Diner.return_keys_as_strings = true